freeway-projects/push-server-data/README.md

 ```
 ~/.ssh/id_dsa.pub
 ```
-to a file on the server at
+to a file on the backup server at

 ```
 # /home/servername/.ssh/authorized_keys